decaf-project/DECAF/README.md

 # Elastic DECAF
 A fork of DECAF Optimized with elastic taint propagation and elastic shadow memory access idea.

-configure with --enable-2nd-ccache and then compile.
+configure with --enable-2nd-ccache and --enable-opt-smem, and then compile.

 DECAF primarily aims to provide transparent dynamic malware analysis functionality.
 To this end, DECAF provides the following systematic mechanisms for binary analysis:
 DECAF primarily aims to provide transparent dynamic malware analysis functionality.
 To this end, DECAF provides the following systematic mechanisms for binary analysis: